FAQs for Accessory Units and Renting

 Are IADUs allowed in Saratoga Springs?

 Utah State Code allows cities to regulate IADUs according to their own jurisdiction.
-There are three IADU classification zones in Saratoga Springs – IADU Potential, IADU Prohibited, and IADU Approved.
+There are three IADU classification zones in Saratoga Springs – IADU Potential, IADU Prohibited, and IADU Allowed.

-Below is an interactive map that shows IADU Classifications in the city to determine the IADU Classification Zone for your property.
-You can also access a larger map in the GIS system by clicking the following link: View larger map
+To see an interactive map that shows IADU Classifications in the city to determine the IADU Classification Zone for your property click this link: IADU Map

 • If an area is approved for IADUs, the HOA may have additional regulations that would prohibit IADUs.
 Please consult with the HOA prior to applying for a permit.

-• Keep scrolling for information on how to appeal the city IADU classification, and other IADU requirements and permit information.
+• Keep scrolling for other IADU requirements and permit information.

 How are unauthorized IADUs enforced?